Adverse Media Screening 101 – An introduction to Adverse Media

 * Keep an eye out for part 2 of this blog where we’ll show you how to build intelligent searches for negative media mentions using our Entity Search, Categorization, and Sentiment Analysis features.

-Traditionally, media monitoring and adverse media screening techniques are based on manual or automated searches using complex keyword searches and queries.
+Traditionally, adverse media monitoring and screening techniques are based on manual or automated searches using complex keyword searches and queries.
 While these complex queries can be effective as ad-hoc searches the challenges associated with updating and maintaining these searches make them ineffective as part of an ongoing adverse media screening process.
 Using Boolean-based or even RegEx-based queries can also result in a large number of missed mentions and even more false-positive results.

 Search and filter options based on advanced NLP such as Entity Recognition, Categorization, Sentiment Analysis, and Event Detection models mean that content analysis pipelines used in adverse media processes can be far more efficient and accurate in identifying media mentions that matter.